-When I first entered the professional world working in the mental health system, I never shared my lived experience recovering from schizophrenia.
+When I first entered the professional world working in the mental health system, I never shared my lived experience of recovering from schizophrenia.

-While all of us are victims of injustice, prejudice, and at risk of victimisation, until we really come out, and fight against this type of culture, it will continue to be stigmatising, laden with shame, and the very stuff that makes us want to stop working on ourselves.
+While all of us are victims of injustice, prejudice, and at risk of victimisation, until we really come out and fight against this type of culture, it will continue to be stigmatising, laden with shame, and the very stuff that makes us want to stop working on ourselves.

 Maxwell Guttman teaches social work at Fordham University.
 He is also a mental health correspondent for Psychreg where he shares his insights on recovery and healing.

 Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
 Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.